atfelix/CourseTracker/README.md

 # CourseTracker

-University course tracking iOS for students
+Application for students in post secondary institutions (College/ University) that helps students navigate their way through campus and plan out there day.

 # User Case

-The user will identify whether or not they are a current student or a future student.
-The user will then select the University of their choice.
-The user will then proceed to their courses manager where they will add the courses they are enrolled in and provide the assignments and how the marks are distributed.
-The app. will provide the user with there data in an organized and effecient manor.
+The user will select the University that they attend.
+The user will then select the courses they are currently taking.
+The courses will then be automatically displayed in a calendar with details about the course.
+The user can select “navigation” to find out the fastest possible route to get to their classes.

+# API & Carthage

+University API’s: Waterloo, UFT, UBC etc.
+Maps: Google Maps
+Calendar: JTAppleCalendar